 A variety of organizations on campus have been formed by students, faculty and staff.
 If you know of a campus group that should be on this list or have any other comments about it, please let us know.

 Formed in opposition to national and local campaigns infringing upon basic human rights and dignity, Princeton Advocates for Justice is an intersectional coalition of over 25 student groups from diverse backgrounds advocating for the protection and advancement of basic human rights.

 The Princeton Progressive is a recently revived student published print magazine at Princeton University dedicated to promoting left-leaning political discussion on campus.
 The publication strives to provide progressive students with a dedicated platform to share their views and voices.
-Our magazine is generously supported by the Princeton Progressives (PPro) alumni group.
+The magazine is generously supported by PPro.

 Founded at Princeton University in 2012, SPEAR is a student run advocacy and education group that seeks to advocate against mass incarceration & solitary confinement, provide educational opportunities in New Jersey prisons, and educate members of the Princeton community about the challenges in our criminal justice system.
 In addition to full group meetings, SPEAR has four active committees that meet independently to accomplish different aspects of SPEAR’s mission.
 The four committees are: Education, Sentencing, Prison Conditions, and Post-Incarceration.
 SPEAR also has a graduate student liaison who coordinates efforts with our allies in Princeton’s graduate programs.

 Princeton Students for Title IX Reform (PIXR)